The Origin and Evolution of Multiple Star Systems: MODELS FOR MULTIPLE STAR FORMATION

 where $c_s$ is the disk sound speed, $\Omega$ the disk orbital frequency, and $\Sigma$ the surface density.
 The second form of the above equation relates the instability to the star-disk-mass ratio, $M_*/M_d$ and aspect ratio, $H/r$, where $H$ is the disk scale height, and the order unity scale factor $f$ depends on the assumed surface density power law.
 The Toomre Q criterion formally describes the onset of an instability rather than successful fragmentation of the disk into an independent bound object.

 Numerical models of protostellar disk fragmentation often reference a secondary criterion for instability to lead to fragmentation, the so-called ``cooling criterion."
 An early version of this mandate for disks to cool rapidly was first described by \cite{ThompsonStevenson1988} but was brought into much clearer focus by \cite{Gammie2001a}.
 The constraint that disks radiate away heat on roughly the orbital timescale ($t_{\rm cool} < \sim 3-7\Omega^{-1}$) is critical for understanding the transition from the so-called gravito-turbulent state to fragmentation in viscously heated disks.
 For protostellar disks, the cooling constraint is often more easily satisfied than $Q\leq1$ \citep{KratterLodato2016}.
+Moreover for thick, massive disks, the critical $Q$ value for fragmentation drops substantially below unity \citep{LauBertin1978} due to the extended vertical distribution of matter.
+Consequently, the canonical combination of $Q\sim 1$ and $t_{\rm cool} \Omega \sim O(1)$ may be insufficient for predicting the onset of fragmentation in irradiated, massive disks \citep{TsukamotoTakahashi2015,TakahashiTsukamoto2016}.